Family Search

 Since there is only one Robert Wayne Penry in FamilySearch – I AM UNIQUE!
 Sorry about that all you John Smith’s.

 Get Involved – Overview.
 This section deals with ways to be a helper, to find ways to contribute to the growth of FamilySearch.
 One is a name review where you see an image of an old document and decide if a name is correct.
 You can index documents to place information on FamilySearch.
 If you are skilled at this you can then become an arbitrator.
 Every document is indexed by two unconnected people.
 The arbitrator reviews the indexing and if there are differences (usually name or place spellings) decides which one or if neither are correct and can make a correction.
-I had indexed several thousand records before being invited to be an arbitrator.
-I particular enjoyed indexing Native American Tribal Census.
-Another is improving Geographic locations, putting the places and commas in proper order.
-I saw the More Volunteer Opportunities, clicked on it and then applied for my mission of being on the FamilySearch help desk.
-I also beta-tested FamilySearch.
-If you are fluent in a language other than English, there is a great need to translate foreign language documents into English.
-Other than FamilySearch, there are many other missionary opportunities.
 If you are a member of the Church of Jesus Christ of Latter-Day Saints, retired and empty nesting, there are hundreds of missionary opportunities.
-I served five years as a welfare missionary.
 GET INVOLVED!

 Activities – All Activities.
 I love this section.
 There are so many features in FamilySearch that exist in no other programs or databases.
 Some of these features are almost SciFi level.
 Rather than explain each one, you should review and try them out.
 Everyone that tries Famous Relatives are always amazed – bragging rights here. (or in some cases Not!)
 Try the Ancestor Challenge.
 See if any of your ancestors were in the military or had draft cards.
 Did you have relatives in Nauvoo?
 Do you look like your great-grandmother?
 There are 51 activities available.
 Each activity image has an internal link to that activity in FamilySearch.
 Click on the image to go to the activity.